manateeit/mit-psa/tools/ai-automation/docs/getting-started.md

-Below is a concise **Getting Started** guide that you can copy into your **`README.md`**.
-It assumes the final structure we discussed, with a Dockerized Node/Puppeteer server and a Next.js control panel.

----

 # Getting Started

 Welcome to the **AI-Driven Automation Tool**!
 This tool allows an AI (e.g., OpenAI GPT-4) to script and control a real web browser (via Puppeteer), stream its screen in real time, and optionally ask you for clarifications during the process.